 After the 1-week break from our Resilient Entrepreneurs series, we are back with “The Resilient Entrepreneurs – Episode 14″.
 So, if you want to learn about all the businesses in our previous episodes, click here.
-Interestingly, today is As with previous episodes, we will showcase three black-owned businesses in Canada in today’s episode.
+Interestingly, today is As with previous episodes, we will showcase three in Canada in today’s episode.
 This series is brought to you by @naijapreneurcanada and @AfricaX.
 So, show us some love by following our Instagram pages and turning up post notifications so as not to miss out on our future posts.
 We present to you “The Resilient Entrepreneurs – Episode 14”.

 Which Businesses Are We Showcasing This Week?